 - Recognition and management of urgent medical conditions.

 - Building referral relationships and working in multi-disciplinary medical settings through development of case management and medical documentation/reporting skills and abilities.

 Live/Hands-on Classes: Assessment, Diagnosis and Treatment of the Spine and Extremities

-Live/hands-on classes are capped at 35 students to ensure high quality of instruction, and available both for Continuing Education Units, and as a specialization track within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at firstname.lastname@example.org for more information about reciprocity with the DAOM.
+Live/hands-on classes are capped at 35 students to ensure high quality of instruction, and available both for Continuing Education Units, and as a specialization track within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at email@example.com for information about IAO/DAOMreciprocity.

 Head, Neck, and Thorax (16 hours + Practicum/Review 8 hours)

 Shoulder, Arm, and Hand (16 hours + Practicum/Review 8 hours)

 Treating the Core: Lumbo-Sacral Spine, Gluteal and Abdominal Musculature, and Pelvic Girdle (16 hours + Practicum/Review 8 hours)